GoogleCloudPlatform/cloud-run-mesh/README.md

 ```

 The cloudrun service is mapped to a K8s service with the same name.
 This can be used as a destination in Gateway
-or VirtualService using a different name or load balancing multiple CloudRun regions.
+or VirtualService using a different name or load balancing multiple Cloud Run regions.

 ```yaml
 apiVersion: v1